katersonnbert/gitnotes/git.md

         git commit -m "first commit"

 - create new repository in github using the same name as the folder the project resides in; do not initialize the github repo
-- copy the quick setup ssh adresse of the github repository e.g. git@github.com:mpsonntag/G-Node-Bootstrap.git
+- copy the quick setup ssh address of the github repository e.g. git@github.com:mpsonntag/G-Node-Bootstrap.git
 - add the github repository as the remote repository for the local git, e.g.:

         git remote add origin git@github.com:mpsonntag/G-Node-Bootstrap.git